ThoughtWorks-SEA/developer-training/docs/frontend/webpack-babel.md

 7. Run the build script `npm run webpack:dev`, a file is created for you `dist/bundle.js`

-8. View index.html on a browser or run in live server.
-The time should show correctly.
+8. View index.html on a browser again.
+The time, it should display successfully.

-Webpack have successfully bundle `moment.js` with `index.js` to a single file `bundle.js`
+Webpack has successfully bundled `moment.js` with `index.js` to a single file `bundle.js`!

 ## What is Babel